 You have seconds to capture your viewer and when you do they are often too busy to watch.
 A select few may love your brand and seek out your content but most will wiz by during their daily commute.

 Keep videos on Twitter short, concise and to the point.
 Make them entertaining and eye-catching.
 You literally have seconds to capture your audience.

 2. A six second elevator pitch

 An amazing alternative to Twitter videos is the separate social platform Vine.
 It just so happens this alternative is owned by Twitter.
 Therefore the videos from this app are excellent to embed in your Twitter feed; they even appear in your profile gallery.
 Be warned, Vines don’t work too well on Facebook – they don’t even loop!

 Vines by their nature are short, sharp and quick videos but their big advantage is that they loop.
 Imagine your videos were being viewed in a quick elevator ride.
 You have a fleeting moment to capture your audience.
-However, with Vine if your audience find your video interesting they can stay on the elevator to watch the video over and over again!
+However, with Vine, if your audience finds your video interesting they can stay on the elevator to watch the video over and over again!

 3. Camera.
 Likes.
 Action!

 Facebook videos are where it is at… at the moment.
 If you want an instant captive audience then this is the platform for you.
 Just make sure your videos have a value for the already captive audience.
 Think of videos on Facebook as a cinema that is always crowded with people entering, sitting for five minutes and leaving.
 They watch a few short videos then get back up and carry on with their day.
 If your video has value they will sit, watch it all and then tell their friends to watch it too!

 Handy tip – the audience in the Facebook cinema really enjoy watching their short films on Friday’s in-between and during work that they would rather not be doing.